 Nicole Galluccio entered college to study biochemistry, with the hope of becoming a doctor.
 Despite being awarded a scholarship for chemistry, her teacher thought her medical illustration skills were so exceptional that she should pursue art.
 She ultimately received a Bachelor’s in Fine Art, and is now a professional artist.
 She has developed a unique style of acrylic paintings using dozens of bold colors with a pop art feel, and she pursues every art opportunity that comes her way.

-Here is Nicole Galluccio at her installation that included 50 painted album covers.
+Here is Nicole Galluccio at the opening of her show where she painted fifty album covers.

 I hope you enjoyed listening to Nicole Galluccio.
 Here is where you can find her: